alwintsui/scutthesis/README.md

 13. open texstudio, open the latex file, compile with xelatex

 Q.A:
-1. Q: how to use these latex
+1. Q: how to use these latex?

    A: whoa, slow down, I also just using these, so the tutorial I put on https://github.com/alzami1986/scutthesis/blob/master/how_to_use_latex.md